Punahou Hale and Oahuan Tower Ltd

 No analysis available

-The listings explicitly mention a parking waitlist, including wording like "parking may be available via a waitlist" and "Reserved parking avail. on a short waitlist."
-That is strong evidence the building uses a waitlist system for parking.
+Several listings explicitly mention a parking waitlist, including phrases like "parking may be available via a waitlist" and "Reserved parking avail. on a short waitlist."
+This is direct, repeated evidence that parking access is waitlist-based.

 No analysis available